Cohen's Towers: Music

 The game's music is one of the first examples of adaptive music.
 Different tunes accompany unusual occurrences: a dog chasing the player, a sleepwalker appearance, the Boss checking on the player's work.
-The main theme is an arrangement of Scott Joplin's Elite Syncopations.
+The main theme is an arrangement of Scott Joplin's "Elite Syncopations".

 Reception

 Steve Panak wrote in his column in the 1984 ANALOG Computing holiday issue, "don't even consider buying it.
-Cohen's Towers gives big business a bad name, and all copies should be piled up and turned into a towering inferno."
+Cohen's Towers gives big business a bad name, and all copies should be piled up and turned into a towering inferno".
 In a 1985 review for Page 6 Jim Short wrote: "it is an original and highly addictive game with great graphics and even better sound. [...]
 Cohen's Towers is an excellent little game that I can highly recommend."
 Lloyd Davies, writing in Ahoy!, praised the "colorful scrolling screens and clever visual effects" and the game's learning curve, calling it "an arcade-quality piece of software."

-Writing for InfoWorld in March 1984, Scott Mace called it "one of the most humorous video games ever," joking that: "Now, for every mail clerk, everywhere [...], there's a video game that sums up what a fun job it can be."
+Writing for InfoWorld in March 1984, Scott Mace called it "one of the most humorous video games ever," joking that: "Now, for every mail clerk, everywhere [...], there's a video game that sums up what a fun job it can be".
+InfoWorld's Essential Guide to Atari Computers cited it as among the best Datamost arcade games.
 In the journal Education, Research and Perspectives, Michael Scriven called it a "novelty" game whose "whimsy is central though not oppressive."